SuleimanFarah/sunpy/GSoC:-Advice-for-Students.md

   You will need to create yourself an account on [GitHub](https://github.com).
   Our [Newcomer's guide](https://docs.sunpy.org/en/latest/dev_guide/contents/newcomers.html) will walk you through setting up git and lays out our method of development.

-* Try using sunpy.
+* Try using `sunpy`.

-  To get an understanding of sunpy, browse through our [documentation and the user guide](https://docs.sunpy.org/en/stable/guide/index.html).
+  To get an understanding of `sunpy`, browse through our [documentation and the user guide](https://docs.sunpy.org/en/stable/guide/index.html).
   You can also check all the [different posters we have done](https://figshare.com/search?q=sunpy&quick=1).

-* Find something in sunpy that doesn't work or needs improvement.
+* Find something in `sunpy` that doesn't work or needs improvement.

   If you need inspiration, feel free to fix any issue from our [Good first issues](https://github.com/sunpy/sunpy/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22Good+First+Issue%22).
   Aside from the issues, search for `FIXME` or `TODO` in the code.